-Honda regularly coordinates information with each response team and reconfirms basic actions in crisis response (confirming the coordination among the teams).
+Honda regularly coordinates information with each response group and reconfirms basic actions in crisis response (confirming the coordination among the groups).

-Also, concerning disaster drills, besides ensuring the safety of human life and procedures to account for its associates, Honda continuously holds training on procedures from a business continuity planning (BCP) viewpoint to share information and identify the impact of a crisis on business at an earlier stage.
+Also, for disaster drills, besides ensuring the safety of human life and confirming associates' safety, the Company continuously conducts information coordination drills to quickly ascertain the crisis impact on business from a business continuity planning (BCP) viewpoint.